mdenby/DevOpsInsights/risk_cd.md

 export BUILD_PREFIX="master"
 ```

+Or set the environment variables in the **Environment Properties** menu.

+(Image 01 Build Job Env Var)

-When this build job completes, the pipeline would publish a message to {{site.data.keyword.DRA_short}} that a SampleApp build is completed.
+When this build job completes, the pipeline will publish a message to {{site.data.keyword.DRA_short}} that a SampleApp build is complete.
+The build record can be seen in {{site.data.keyword.DRA_short}} by clicking **Build Frequency** in the menu.

 ## Deploy job environment variables